harshadk13/harshadk13/README.md

 # Hi there! 👋 I'm Harshad

 ## About Me
 I am a passionate Data Engineer based in India, dedicated to transforming raw data into valuable insights.
-With a strong foundation in programming, databases, cloud technologies, and data visualization, I thrive on designing efficient data pipelines and solutions that enable data-driven decision-making.
+With a strong foundation in programming, databases, cloud technologies, and data visualization, I thrive on designing efficient data pipelines and solutions that enable data driven decision-making.

 ## Technical Skills
 - **Programming**: SQL, Python, PySpark